 Coconut Milk is easier to make than some of my other homemade dairy-free milk recipes.
 With this Coconut Milk recipe there is no need to change out the soaking water.
 You simply blend it into the dried coconut.
 This is different than my Almond Milk recipe.
 Almonds contain phytic acid.
 Soaking the almonds releases their phytic acid into the water.
 I rinse the almonds thoroughly and discard their soaking water to get rid of the phytic acid because it's an enzyme inhibitor that can interfere with digestion.
 That's why some folks soak all of their nuts and nut products (I do not find it necessary to do so for myself and my family).

-With this coconut milk, there is no need to discard the soaking water because, as far as I've been taught, coconuts do not contain enzyme inhibitors.
-This recipe is a little messy to make, however, I like it since it’s a heck of a lot easier than cracking open a fresh coconut and scooping out the “meat,” etc. And, it helps me avoid canned coconut products.
-I don’t like to eat food out of cans (see BPA), though that’s another story, or post perhaps.
+With this coconut milk, there is no need to discard the soaking water because, as far as I've been taught, coconut does not contain enzyme inhibitors.
+This recipe only takes a few minutes to make.
+It's much easier than cracking open a fresh coconut and scooping out the coconut to make milk.
+Making fresh coconut milk also helps avoid canned products.

 Here are some of my other incredible dairy-free milk recipes: